 For every electronic engineer, learning how to design a PCB layout is a must, yet it may be difficult, especially when the PCB has to be in small size and the component density has to be high.
 That is why I write this post to help simplify your work.

-In this post you will learn 12 most basic but working PCB design rules and tips to make PCB layout easier.
+In this post, you will learn 12 most basic but working PCB design rules and tips to make the PCB layout easier.
 The basic PCB layout rules will help a beginner to avoid potential mistakes.
 And for an advanced-level engineer, tips in this post will also be beneficial to improve your PCB layout skill.

 Ready?
 Get start now!